zombiecodekill/HotDrinksMachine-Kata/README.md

 - To be able to make coffee without sugar
 - To be able to make coffee without milk
 - To be able to refill the machine when it runs out of ingredients
-- If the machine runs out of cups, do not spill the drinks on the floor
 - The machine should be connected to a reliable power source so that the water heating element no longer runs out of power

 There have also been a couple of suggestions made about the UI: